ouailkhelas/ouailkhelas/README.md

 ---

-### ✨ Welcome to My Digital Space!
-**Cloud is a solution, not just technology !!**
+### Cloud is a solution, not just technology !!
 > 🎯 I see Cloud as a Solution, Not Just Technology & Services.
 This isn't just about infrastructure ,it's about building comprehensive solutions with Azure.
 I think about pipelines, optimization, and cost efficiency before selecting services.
 Here you'll find solutions I've architected that balance performance, scalability, and budget.
-Every project reflects deep thinking about --- **Cloud Solutions** ! 🚀💡 🌟
+Every project reflects deep thinking about  **CLOUD SOLUTIONS  !** 🚀💡 🌟

+---

 ### 👨‍💻 About Me